ibm-cloud-docs/CDN/edge-servers.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# List of edge servers
+# List of Edge servers
 {: #list-of-edge-servers}

 Here is the list of countries with PoPs from Akamai that we're using: